lsg33/primeclientv2/README.md

 ### Check out the new documentation here https://docs.nexusfn.net/

+You can't do much wrong while installing this.
+All enviroment/config variables are automatically checked to see if they exist and are at least of the correct type

-### Join the Discord at https://discord.gg/7njfwrAqTd
+### Join the Discord for help at https://discord.gg/7njfwrAqTd

 ### New Features